Charges dismissed in reporter’s arrest in East Palestine - NewsBreak

 EAST PALESTINE, Ohio (WKBN) – Ohio Attorney General Dave Yost announced that the criminal charges against a reporter who was arrested during an East Palestine train derailment newscast have been dismissed.

 Law enforcement arrested reporter Evan Lambert , a correspondent for NewsNation, while he was in town last Wednesday covering a press conference held by Ohio Gov. Mike DeWine.
 DeWine was giving updates on the train derailment at the time.
-New video shows what led up to reporter’s arrest in East Palestine
+NewsNation reporter released from jail after arrest

 Following Lambert’s arrest on criminal trespass and resisting arrest charges, a special prosecutor from the Ohio Attorney General’s Special Prosecutions Section was appointed to handle the case.